Traveling to Syria in 2025: Updated Guide

 For Journalists

-Journalists can apply for permission directly through this link.
-Once in Damascus, they can visit the Ministry of Information to receive the permit by hand.
+Once in Damascus, journalists can also visit the Ministry of Information to receive additional permits by hand.
 Popular sites such as Saydnaya Prison, security branches, and other government-related landmarks require a permit from the Ministry of Information.
-The processing time for these permits is typically 3–4 days.
 Contact us if you need assistance with the application process.

 Final Notes